 Its 5 burners offer you the convenience of preparing multiple dishes.
 It also has a 2 Turbo-electric convection fan.
 The electric part of the oven requires 120 volts for it to function properly.

-The dimensions of the large oven are depth 17‘’, width 18‘’ and height 14’’; those of the smaller cavity are depth 17’’, width 11’’, and height 14 inches.
+The dimensions of the large oven are a depth of 17‘’, a width of 18‘’, and a height of 14’’; those of the smaller cavity are a depth of 17’’, a width of 11’’, and a height of 14 inches.
 This can handle almost any amount of food you might want to prepare –the main oven can fit a 15 – 20 pound turkey.

 See Related: Pros and Cons of Biomass Energy

 This is another great oven that has a futuristic look with a smudge-proof stainless steel exterior.
 This will make it easier for you to keep it clean even when you have numerous meals to prepare and not much time in between to clean.

 It has a True European Convection system with a third heating element located around the convection fan in the oven’s back wall.
 This double oven uses electricity for power and comes with a quick preheat setting to get you started immediately.

 The Frigidaire Gallery series 30’’ is capable of self-cleaning at given intervals in a cycle.
 It also has odor-free, chemical-free, and fast steam cleaning every 30 minutes.

 To offer you some peace of mind, it also has cooking sensors that are capable of automatically adjusting the cooking time and power levels to ensure the meal is prepared to perfection.

 The NIB FGMC3066UF Frigidaire Gallery Series 30’’ has more than enough space for preparing any large meal you might have in mind.
 It has a depth

 Double ovens use convection heat as opposed to the radiant heat used by conventional ovens.
 Convection heat is distributed throughout the oven with a fan for faster heat distribution.